 'John/He [deictic] works in a French city and he works in an American city.
 There [= in the French city], I help him.
 There [= in the American city], I don't help him.'

-(ASL, 8, 9; 3 judgments)
+(ASL, 8, 9; 3 judgments) '''

-Finally, let us add that in a modification of (20) in which the deictic pronoun IX- $b{deictic}$ was replaced with THAT-b GUY (ASL 34, 2674), the locative-shifted version in d. received a slightly lower rating than the control sentences (6 vs. 7), and that our consultant explicitly noted: "This is a slightly lower judgment because it
+Finally, in a modification of (20) in which the deictic pronoun IX- $b{deictic}$ was replaced with THAT-b GUY (ASL 34, 2674), the locative-shifted version in d. received a slightly lower rating than the control

-9 Third person controls (with JOHN replacing IX-1) displayed the opposite pattern of preference: 5.9 with Locative Shift, 3.7 without (we do not know why the version without Locative Shift was so degraded).
+10 Third person controls (with JOHN replacing IX-1) displayed the opposite pattern of preference: 5.9 with Locative Shift, 3.7 without (we do not know why the version without Locative Shift was so degraded).

-10 Three remarks should be added.
+11 Three remarks should be added.
 First, as an anonymous reviewer notes, deictic loci might be realized with a strong pointing, which could yield contrastive effects.
 This could interfere with the point under discussion here; we leave this point for future research.

-(20) WORK IN IX-a FRENCH CITY SAME (WORK)11 IX-c AMERICAN CITY.
+WORK IN IX-a FRENCH CITY SAME (WORK)12 IX-c AMERICAN CITY.
+(20)